tiffkwin/RxTranslate/README.md

 # RxTranslate

 ## The Problem
-"A basic principle of effective communication is to know the audience.
-This principle is especially important for patient-provider interactions that involve risk and diagnostic information, preventive measures, and instructions on medication regimens.
-But a message said is not necessarily a message understood." - Dr. Sherine El-Toukhy
+> A basic principle of effective communication is to know the audience.
+This principle is especially important for patient-provider
+> interactions that involve risk and diagnostic information, preventive measures, and instructions on medication regimens.
+But a message said
+> is not necessarily a message understood." - Dr. Sherine El-Toukhy

 Our teammate Maria knows what it is like to live in America with parents who struggle with the language barrier which can oftentimes be a large obstacle in the path to effective healthcare.